duohedron/RIDE-wiki/Wish-List.md

                * Row height will fit only one line of text
 2. Use cases and how grid should react
      * Changing font size should refresh grid and cause row and columns sizes to be recalculated
-     * Cutting, pasting, inserting, commenting one or multiple cells should cause grid to recalculate sizes
+     * Cutting, pasting, inserting and commenting one or multiple cells should cause grid to recalculate sizes of affected columns
      * `Default column size` should be enforced as minimum size when manually changing the column size (except when `Auto size columns` option is checked)
+     * Rows should also have a minimum size when manually changing the row size
      * Word wrap will work by splitting text on multiple lines, even when text doesn't contain whitespaces

 ## Bugs we would like fixed in RIDE